anugrahk21/Project-Cerberus/README.md

 ---
 **Q: "How would you scale this for 10,000 concurrent users?"**

-*A:* "Great question.
-The current implementation is a single-user demo.
+*A:* "The current implementation is a single-user demo.
 For production scale:

 **Immediate Changes:**
 1. Replace in-memory `SESSION_HISTORY` with Redis (sub-millisecond lookups, TTL support)